Ready, Set, Employed

 And that’s where Upstate Warrior Solution comes in.

 UWS Employment Program

 Our employment team works directly with employers in the Upstate to create veteran hiring programs and connect veterans to recruiters and hiring managers.
 Our database contains over 50 employers and continues to grow.
 We match employers with veterans by listing their military skills and experience that are then translated to civilian trades.
 Our goal is to ensure every veteran in our program is gainfully employed.
-Starting in

 According to the Bureau of Labor Statistics (BLS), 34 states and the District of Columbia experienced decreases in their unemployment rates, five states had increases and 11 states remained unchanged.

 In October, South Carolina’s 6.7 percent rate ranked 12th highest out of 51.
 In the Southeast region, South Carolina’s rate remained lower than Georgia, Mississippi and Tennessee.
 We know you want to work and we are here to assist you in making the transition successful.